-In retrospect, you might think we’ve all along been employing a crystal ball to find our composer participants because so many have gone from scant name recognition to fame and increasing influence in the music scene.
+In retrospect, one might think all along OM has been employing a crystal ball to find our composer participants because so many have gone from scant name recognition to fame and increasing influence in the music scene.
 Before they were more widely known, Trimpin, Julia Wolfe, Mamoru Fujieda, Errollyn Wallen, Tan Dun, Linda Bouchard, Jacob ter Veldhuis, Henry Brant, Mari Kimura, Lukas Ligeti, Amy X Neuburg, Daniel Bernard Roumain, Ellen Fullman, Ge Gan-ru, and Luc Ferrari all were alumni of the Other Minds Festival.
-To you in our audience tonight, on behalf of the 146 composers who have shared our stage, thank you for your ongoing and enthusiastic support.
+On behalf of the 146 composers who have shared our stage, thank you for your ongoing and enthusiastic support.

-We’re excited this year to welcome our first artist to have played with Ray Charles and Stevie Wonder, not to mention Ornette Coleman and Cecil Taylor.
+This year, OM welcomed our first artist to have played with Ray Charles and Stevie Wonder, not to mention Ornette Coleman and Cecil Taylor.
 Edward “Kidd” Jordan recently wrapped up a 32 year teaching career at Southern University in New Orleans where he proselytized for making new jazz hybrids, one of which resulted in the formation of the World Saxophone Quartet.
-Now in his 75th year he’s no kid anymore, but we are thrilled to have him here to play with bassist William Parker (OM 9) and legendary drummer Warren Smith.
+Now in his 75th year and a kid no more, we were thrilled to have him here to play with bassist William Parker (OM 9) and legendary drummer Warren Smith.

-Although Chou Wen-chung, 86, won’t be here in person due to a temporary health setback, we will hear his highly charged music on opening night.
-And you may learn more about his life-long devotion to the work of his mentor, the legendary composer Edgard Varèse, when we offer the American premiere of Dutch filmmaker Frank Scheffer’s new 90-minute feature film The One All Alone at the Sundance Kabuki Cinemas on April 19th (see inside back cover).
+Although Chou Wen-chung, 86, wasn’t able to appear in person due to a temporary health setback, we heard his highly charged music on opening night.
+And in tribute to his life-long mentor, legendary composer Edgard Varèse, OM presented the American premiere of Dutch filmmaker Frank Scheffer’s new 90-minute feature film The One All Alone at the Sundance Kabuki Cinemas, San Francisco.

-We’re indebted to the California-based Gerbode and Zellerbach Family Foundations for two newly-created works that will close this year’s festival.
-The Gerbode commission, presented by ROVA:Arts, will be Carla Kihlstedt’s Pandæmonium, for two readers and saxophone quartet.
-The composer, a native of Lancaster, PA, home of the techno-rejecto Pennsylvania Dutch, sets historical texts lamenting a world forever altered by the Industrial Revolution.
-The Zellerbach commission, also supported by the American Composers Forum, is Gyan Riley’s When Heron Sings Blue, presented by Other Minds, with an all-star cast of crossover music veterans Timb Harris, Scott Amendola and Michael Manring.
+Thanks to the California-based Gerbode and Zellerbach Family Foundations, for supporting two newly-created works that closed the festival.
+The Gerbode commission, presented by ROVA:Arts, was Carla Kihlstedt’s Pandæmonium, for two readers and saxophone quartet.
+The composer, a native of Lancaster, PA, home of the techno-rejecto Pennsylvania Dutch, set historical texts lamenting a world forever altered by the Industrial Revolution.
+The Zellerbach commission, also supported by the American Composers Forum, was Gyan Riley’s When Heron Sings Blue, presented by Other Minds, with an all-star cast of crossover music veterans Timb Harris, Scott Amendola and Michael Manring.

-Lisa Bielawa, winner of this year’s Rome Prize for a year-long residency at the American Academy in Rome, is on loan to us from the Pope this week for the presentation of her inimitable Kafka Songs, which I consider one of the greatest hits of the last decade.
+Lisa Bielawa, winner of this year’s Rome Prize for a year-long residency at the American Academy in Rome, was on loan from the Pope for the presentation of her inimitable Kafka Songs.
 Written for Carla Kihlstedt, the score requires the violin soloist to play and sing simultaneously.

-I fell in love with the music of Pawel Mykietyn at the Warsaw Autumn Festival and it’s a pleasure to have him here from Poland.
-The invention and dynamism of his work is apparent in Epiphora for piano and tape and his haunting String Quartet No. 2, composed for Kronos, but premiered in the U.S. by the Del Sol String Quartet on October 1st, 2009, at Symphony Space in NY.
-More quartet music will be played by Quatuor Bozzini of Montréal who specialize in stripped-down, vibrato-less works that are extremely challenging.
+The invention and dynamism of Polish composer Paweł Mykietyn’s work is apparent in Epiphora for piano and tape and his haunting String Quartet No. 2, premiered in the U.S. by the Del Sol String Quartet at Symphony Space in NY.
+More quartet music was played by Quatuor Bozzini of Montréal who specialize in stripped-down, vibrato-less works that are extremely challenging.
 Their championship of Jürg Frey, the Swiss composer, and Tom Johnson, an American in Paris, will transport us to a supremely “otherly” sound world.

-Johnson, an unapologetic minimalist, has split dramatically with other composers in that genre who now disclaim the term.
+Johnson, an unapologetic minimalist, split dramatically with other composers in that genre who now disavow the term.
 Johnson’s own music often is radically stripped down, exposing its process in ways that embrace humor while leaving little to the imagination.
-Pairing his work with Frey’s should be an affair to remember.
-In any case, you probably won’t hear this music elsewhere very soon, so tune in, drop out, and savor the ride.
+Pairing his work with Frey’s was an affair to remember.
+In any case, this music is unlike to be performed elsewhere very soon, so it was an invitation to tune in, drop out, and savor the ride.

 Composer-vocalist Lisa Bielawa takes inspiration for her work from literary sources and close artistic collaborations.
 The New York Times describes her music as, “ruminative, pointillistic and harmonically slightly tart,” and Time Out New York praised her “prodigious gift for mingling persuasive melodicism with organic experimentation.”
 She is a 2009 Rome Prize winner in Musical Composition and is spending September 2009 through August 2010 composing at the American Academy in Rome.